Duddu-harsha/video-content-moderation/README.md

 # video-content-moderation😃
+🎥 AI-Powered Video Content Moderation & Trimming
+An automated system for classifying videos as Safe or Unsafe using machine learning, with support for batch analysis and trimming based on content moderation results.

-AI model for automated video content moderation with trimming 🚀 How to Use
+🚀 How to Use
 1. Train the Model
-python train_model.py
+Run train_model.py.

-Reads video metadata and labels from val.csv
+It reads video metadata and labels from val.csv Extracts various video features

-Extracts features

-Trains a RandomForestClassifier with hyperparameter tuning

-Saves model as video_classifier_v2.pkl
+Trains a RandomForestClassifier with hyperparameter tuning Saves the model as video_classifier_v2.pkl

 2. Analyze a Single Video

-python test_video_classifier.py --video path/to/video.mp4 --model video_classifier_v2.pkl
+Use test_video_classifier.py with the --video argument to classify a single video using the saved model.

 3. Batch Analyze a Folder

-python test_video_classifier.py --folder path/to/folder --model video_classifier_v2.pkl --output results.csv
+Use test_video_classifier.py with the --folder argument to process all videos in a folder and save the results in a CSV file.

 🧠 Feature Extraction
-The system extracts a variety of features from videos:
+The system extracts these features from videos:
 HOG (Histogram of Oriented Gradients)

-ORB (Keypoints & Descriptors)
+ORB (Keypoints and Descriptors)

-Motion (Optical Flow)

-Color statistics (Mean, Std, Skewness, Entropy)

-Edge features (Canny edge & Sobel histogram)
+Motion analysis using Optical Flow
+Color statistics: mean, standard deviation, skewness, entropy Edge features: Canny edge and Sobel histogram
 Scene change rate

-Metadata (fps, resolution, duration, etc.)
+Metadata: fps, resolution, duration, etc.

-📊 Dataset
+📊 Dataset Format
-Stored in val.csv
+Data should be stored in val.csv with the following columns:

-Expected columns:

-Video_id – ID (filename without extension)
+Video_id: filename without extension

-Label – Safe or Unsafe
+Label: Safe or Unsafe

-Category – (used in categorynumcalc.py and videoselectioncode.py)
+Category: category label used in utility scripts

 📌 Utilities
-categorynumcalc.py: Counts unique categories in the dataset

-get_duration.py: Computes durations of videos in a folder

-videoselectioncode.py: Picks 5 videos per category for sampling
+categorynumcalc.py: Counts the number of unique categories get_duration.py: Computes video durations in a folder videoselectioncode.py: Selects 5 videos per category for analysis

-✅ Example Inference Code
+✅ Inference Example
-python
-Copy
-Edit
-from test_video_classifier import extract_video_features
-import joblib

-model = joblib.load("video_classifier_v2.pkl")
-features = extract_video_features("your_video.mp4")
-prediction = model.predict([features])[0]
-confidence = model.predict_proba([features])[0, 1]

-print(f"Prediction: {'Unsafe' if prediction == 1 else 'Safe'}")
-print(f"Confidence: {confidence:.2f}")
+To make predictions:
+Load the model with joblib
+Extract features from a video using extract_video_features Use the model to predict the label and confidence
+Output: "Safe" or "Unsafe" along with a confidence score

-📌 Requirements
+📦 Requirements
-Python 3.8+
+Python 3.8 or higher
 OpenCV
 NumPy
 Pandas
 Scikit-learn
 Joblib
 Tqdm

                   WRITE UP